-Topilow’s wife Shirley is the President and CEO of the Cleveland Pops Orchestra.
-Their daughter Jenny is a violinist with the Charlotte Symphony Orchestra, and their daughter Emily is a recent graduate from Bowling Green State University, where she majored in psychology, minored in marketing, and played in the university orchestra.
+Topilow’s wife Shirley is President and CEO of the Cleveland Pops Orchestra.
+Their daughter Jenny is a violinist with the Charlotte Symphony Orchestra.
+Their daughter Emily, a recent graduate of Bowling Green State University, is pursuing her career in marketing.

 David J. Rothenberg is a member of the music history faculty at Case Western Reserve University, where he has taught since 2005 and been chair of the Department of Music since 2015.
 He received his PhD from Yale University.

 Rothenberg’s research focuses on music of the Middle Ages and Renaissance, exploring connections between music, liturgy, visual art, and literature.
 His publications include The Flower of Paradise: Marian Devotion and Secular Song in Medieval and Renaissance Music (Oxford University Press, 2011); Music and Culture in the Middle Ages and Beyond: Liturgy, Sources, Symbolism, co-edited with Benjamin Brand (Cambridge University Press, 2016); and the Oxford Anthology of Western Music, Volume 1: From the Earliest Notations to the Early Eighteenth Century, co-edited with Robert R. Holzer (Oxford University Press, 2013, 2nd ed.
 2019).
 He served as a senior editor of The Oxford Encyclopedia of the Bible and the Arts (Oxford University Press, 2015), for which he wrote several entries including “Requiem.”